Lacunary sequences whose reciprocal sums represent all rational numbers in an interval: Introduction

 \begin{theorem} For every $\lambda\in(1,2)$ the quantity $R(\lambda)$ is given by $\sum_{i=1}^{\infty}1/a_i$, where the sequence $(a_i)_{i=1}^{\infty}$ is recursively defined as

 Moreover,

 and $R(\lambda)=0$ when $\lambda\geqslant 2$. \end{theorem}

-Here $\lceil x\rceil$ denotes the ceiling of a real number $x$, and a graph of the function $\lambda\mapsto R(\lambda)$ on the interval $(1,2)$ is depicted in Figure \ref{fig:fig1}.
+A graph of the function $\lambda\mapsto R(\lambda)$ on the interval $(1,2)$ is depicted in Figure \ref{fig:fig1}.
 The proof of Theorem \ref{thm02} will be presented in Section \ref{sec:thm02}, but it will again be a consequence of general observations from Section \ref{sec:general_suff}.
 Both Sections \ref{sec:thm01} and \ref{sec:thm02} will end with some explicit examples.